An Overview Of California’s Family Code 2030

 WHAT TYPES OF INCOME MUST BE CONSIDERED UNDER FAMILY CODE 2030?

 Thus, a family court judge will order an award for lawyer fees only if the partner who is asked to pay the award has the ability to pay it.
 However, the court will take into account virtually all sources of income including community property and investment earnings.

 The court may even scrutinize the finances of a spouse’s new partner if the two are cohabiting and sharing expenses.
 Additionally, the court may consider a spouse’s “earning ability” as opposed to his or her actual earned income, so choosing not to work doesn’t get anyone out of having to comply with the court order.

 In California, the presumptive legal principle is that the “playing field” should be reasonably level in divorce proceedings.
 The spouses are entitled to an equal opportunity to make their cases and to be heard by the court.

 Thus, one of the court’s obligations is making sure that both parties have the ability to pay for attorneys.
 When one party cannot pay for a divorce lawyer – but the other party can pay for two – that is when the court may order the more prosperous partner to pay for both sides’ attorneys.

 No one in California should look at Family Code 2030 and think that it grants a free ticket to divorce.
 On the other hand, many who divorce in this state fail to take full advantage of their rights under Family Code 2030 or may not even be aware of them.
-That’s one reason – among many – why anyone who is divorcing or anticipating divorce in Southern California will need the sound legal advice that an experienced Orange County divorce attorney can provide.
+That’s one reason – among many – why anyone who is divorcing or anticipating divorce in Southern California will need the sound legal advice that an experienced Orange County family law attorney can provide.
 A good divorce attorney will explain your rights under the law, protect those rights, and advocate aggressively in family court for justice on your behalf.